-- Strengthen Board participation and major gift contributions
+- Facilitate Board participation and major gift contributions

-- Experience in prospect research, grant management, and superior writing skills
+- Experience in prospect research and grant management

 - Exceptional and persuasive interpersonal skills and experience working as a team member

 - Articulate and able to effectively engage with corporate, government, and foundation leaders

 - Record of successful cultivation of individual and corporate donors of all types

 - Familiarity with budgets and reporting for non-profits